-Raw and unfiltered local honey has plenty of benefits for people: antioxidants, reduced sugar crashes – it even helps with coughs.
+Raw and unfiltered honey has plenty of benefits for people: antioxidants, reduced sugar crashes – it even helps with coughs.
 But when feeding your furry friends, honey’s role is a little more complicated.

 Domesticated dogs have gradually evolved into the (usually) obedient pets we know today.
 Their bodies create the various enzymes needed to digest starches, sugars, cooked foods and many raw foods, too.
 But, like people, dogs need a balanced diet with the right amounts of carbs, protein and fats.